Chameleon vision: Nodal point separation

 The nodal point in the eye is the point at which "lines connecting points in the scene and corresponding points in the image intersect."
 In chameleons, the nodal point is located a significant distance before the center of rotation, the point around which the eye rotates in the eye socket.
 As a result of this nodal point separation, images of objects move more or less on the retina based on their distance from the chameleon.
 The position of an image on the retina is the "primary means by which chameleons judge distance."
-Therefore, the rotation of one eye informs the chameleon of the "relative distances of different objects."
+Therefore, the rotation of the eye informs the chameleon of the "relative distances of different objects."
 An important effect of the ability to judge distance with one eye is that the head does not have to be turned to allow stereoptic viewing of the object.

 Evolution

 Chameleons as an evolutionary transition to stereopsis

 A suggested theory for the evolution of squamate vision is that corneal accommodation and monocular depth perception are "primitive" mechanisms in comparison to binocular vision and stereopsis.
 Chameleons use an alternative strategy to stereopsis in functional coupling of the eyes immediately before the tongue shot.
 This differs from stereopsis in that the images from both eyes are not reconciled into one.
 However, it is possible that this was first used for neural static reduction.
 This suggests that chameleons could be seen as a transition between independent and coupled eye use.
 However, it is also possible that the chameleon vision system is an alternative, equally successful mode of prey capture and predator avoidance, and perhaps more appropriate for the chameleon's niche as a camouflaged, arboreal hunter than other vision systems.